benwhalley/just-enough-r/docs/datasets.md

 As we've already seen, using `print(df)` within an RMarkdown document creates a nice interactive table you can use to look at your data.

 However you won't want to print your whole data file when you Knit your RMarkdown document.
-The `head` function can be useful if you just want to see a few rows:
+The `head` function can be useful if you just want to show a few rows:

 ```r